jpmorganchase/modular/packages/workspace-resolver/README.md

 This package encapsulates two functions:

-1. `resolveWorkspace` - Searches the filesystem for workspace packages, returning a flat map of all packages found
+1. `resolveWorkspace` - Searches the filesystem (at a given modular root) for workspace packages, returning a flat map of all packages found
 2. `analyzeWorkspaceDependencies` - Analyzes `package.json` files for a set of workspace packages, returning a flat object for each package, listing out workspace inter-dependencies plus and mismatched dependencies.
 The